 6. [Conditional] UE establishes a secured user plane connection with LMF.
+To support the session break out for local LMF service, the LMF may send an Npcf_PolicyAuthorization request to the PCF for local PSA and UL CL/BP insertion and local traffic steering.

 7. [Conditional] LMF responds to AMF that user plane connection between the UE and LMF has been established.